effektif/user-docs/docs/tasks.rst

 You can assign a task to yourself, or someone else, to indicate who is expected to work on the task.
-An assigned task is listed in the assignee’s :ref:`tasks inbox <tasks-inbox>`, and the assignee receives task notifications and reminders.
+An assigned task is listed in the assignee’s :ref:`tasks inbox <tasks-inbox>`, and the assignee receives task :ref:`notifications <notifications>` and reminders.

 You can assign a task from anywhere a task appears in a task list.
 To assign the task, click the assignee button immediately to the left of the task name,